someonewho/someonewho.github.io/_posts/2020-02-20-jeesu-15th-post.md

 In my standard, that couldn't be happened.
 Also saying about going Korea and certification is threaten for me.
 But actually, she doesn't have right.

 I can't understand why she said I have to apologize to her.
 Then, how about my insult from her words saying in front of about 40 people?
-I think that is really unfair, and bossy.